Are Hot Dogs Good or Bad For Bodybuilding? (Pros & Cons)

 Upgraded Chili Cheese Dog

-After training we need a good amount of protein and carbs to recover and encourage muscle growth, so we’ve upgraded the classic chilli cheese dog to help us do just that!
-This new and improved chilli cheese dog packs a protein punch and has less fat than the original to help us reach our bodybuilding goals!
+This new and improved chili cheese dog packs a protein punch and has less fat than the original to help you reach your bodybuilding goals.

 Ingredients: